janeshsutharios/TechBlogs/docs/iOS/OOPS-Concepts/OOPS-Concepts.md

 While Swift is OOP-friendly, there are a few limitations:

-### ❌ Multiple Inheritance
-Swift does **not** support multiple inheritance with classes.
-You can only inherit from one class.
-However, you can use **protocols** to simulate multiple inheritance.

 ### ❌ Abstract Classes
 Swift does **not** have a direct concept of abstract classes.
 You can use protocols to define abstract behavior.